 If the apartment above you flooded and caused damage to your property, but you are the one making the claim, then you will be responsible for the excess.
 This seems very unfair but unless you can persuade your neighbour to contribute out of decency, you will be liable to pay the excess personally.

-The way in which management companies deal with excess varies from development to development and within a development it varies from incident to incident.
-It is always worth finding out from the OMC what is the standard procedure for similar incidents.
+The way in which management companies deal with excess varies from development to development.
+Besides, within a development it varies from incident to incident.
+If a leak from the apartment above affected your property, and you are trying to figure out who’s responsible for the repairs, we believe that it is always worth finding out from the OMC what the standard procedure for similar incidents is.